vaginessa/dns-wiki/FAQ.md

 <code>iptables -h</code>

-It doesn't matter in which folder iptables are stored (/system/bin/ or /system/xbin/) als long they have the correct ownership and permissions 755:root:shell (-rwxr-xr-x).
-To check on which place IPTables are stored simply use:
+It doesn't matter in which folder the iptables binary is stored (_/system/bin/_ or _/system/xbin/_) als long as they have the correct ownership + permissions 755:root:shell (-rwxr-xr-x).
+To check on which place IPTables are been stored you could use:
 ```
 which iptables
 which ip6tables